How to Book Sun Moon Lake to Alishan Bus Tickets Online

 With only two departure per day (as of late 2025) in each direction, and no other direct public transportation route between the two famous attractions, you don’t want to miss this bus!

-To eliminate stress about not getting on, you can actually reserve a seat on this bus.
+To eliminate stress about not getting on, you can actually reserve and pay for your bus tickets online.
 In this article, I’ll tell you exactly how.

 See my similar guides to booking seats on the bus from Taichung to Sun Moon Lake and Chiayi to Alishan.